pflynn157/Odyssey/Readme.md

 If you're curious about the name, there's two reasons.
 The first is simply because I think its a good name for a file explorer (an odyssey through your file system...).
 The second is because I named my first significant desktop application- which was also a file explorer- Odyssey, and I have good memories of the time when I worked on it.

+### Terminal

+Odyssey now has it's own terminal!
+I wanted to find a way to use the system terminal, but I haven't been successful, and on second thought I'd kind of like to have my own just so it stays portable across systems.

+I thought about writing my own (and that's certainly a possibility for down the line), but for now I'm using an unmodified fork of ST, the terminal from Suckless Software.
+Regardless of what you think of them, their software is good and easy to maintain and work with, and their liberal licensing is nice.
+The only thing I really did was connect it to the rest of the CMake build system (which will probably give them a heart attack if they ever see it...).

+The binary is built as "odyt", and is installed with the rest of the system binaries.